Hero

 Sessions connect to everything

 Each session links to the user profile, the events fired, and the pages visited.
-This means funnels, retention, and user timelines all include session context.
+Enable session replay to also record a playable video of the session.

 Who uses session tracking

-Teams that need to understand user journeys without the overhead of session replays.
+Teams that need to understand user journeys, from structured data to full session replay.

 Product teams

 Understand how users navigate your product.
-See the page flow and events in a session to identify friction points-without watching hours of recordings.
+See the page flow and events in a session, then open a replay to see exactly where users got stuck.

 Support and success teams

 When a user reports an issue, pull up their recent sessions to see what pages they visited and what events they triggered.
-Context without asking "can you describe what you did?"
+Open the replay for the full picture.

 Privacy-conscious teams